micmejia/bible-dump/AMPC/Isaiah/Isa 17.md

-In that day will their [Syria's and Israel's] strong cities be like the forsaken places in the wood and on the mountaintop, as they [the [^a]Amorites and the Hivites] forsook their [cities] because of the children of Israel; and there will be desolation.
+In that day will their [Syria's and Israel's] strong cities be like the forsaken places in the wood and on the mountaintop, as they [the Amorites and the Hivites] forsook their [cities] because of the children of Israel; and there will be desolation.